Understanding ETL: The Ultimate Guide 101

 This step can be performed either manually by analysts or automatically.
 However, manually extracting data is time-consuming and can lead to errors.
 Therefore, we recommend using tools like OWOX BI that automate the ETL process and provide you with high-quality data.

 Step 2.
-Transform data
+Transform Data

 At this step, raw data collected in an intermediate area (temporary storage) is converted into a uniform format that meets the needs of the business and the requirements of the target data storage.
-This approach — using an intermediate storage location instead of directly uploading data to the final destination — allows you to quickly roll back data if something suddenly goes wrong.

 Data transformation can include the following operations: